-Croatia: HEP upgraded outlook to positive4.
-November 2020. / SEE Energy News
+Croatia: HEP upgraded outlook to positive, SEE Energy News

 Croatian state-owned power utility HEP was revised the outlook to positive from stable over its solid financial performance, while affirming its ‘BB+’ long-term issuer credit and issue ratings, Credit rating agency Standard & Poor’s (S&P) said.